byarmis/mpi3/README.md

   * You can use a different one, but the 3D-printed case will require modifications
 * [Sliding switch](https://www.adafruit.com/product/805)
 * Female USB A Connector
-  * One should with the PowerBoost
+  * One should come with the PowerBoost
 * Various electronic hardware including wires, solder, soldering iron, wire strippers, micro USB power supply

 ## Nuts and bolts